Netherlands train crashes into maintenance crane, killing one; dozens hurt | Business

 Netherlands train crashes into maintenance crane, killing one; dozens hurt

-The maintenance work was planned and standard, but "we have no idea how the crane got on the track which was still open for traffic", John Voppen, the CEO of railway infrastructure firm ProRail, said at a news briefing.
-Rescue teams ferried away the injured at the scene of the pre-dawn incident in Voorschoten, a village near The Hague.
+The maintenance work was planned and standard, but "we have no idea how the crane got on the track which was still open for traffic," John Voppen, the CEO of railway infrastructure firm ProRail, told a news conference.
+The front carriage of the night train from Leiden city to The Hague - one of the Netherland's busiest routes - hit the crane and derailed, ploughing into a field by the village of Voorschoten, emergency services said.

 - Country: